tmosest/The-C-Programming-Language-2nd-Edition/README.md

 Declarations list the variables to be used, and state what type they have and perhaps their initial values.

 ANSI made some important changes in this section:
-* `signed` and `unsigned` forms of integers, constants and hexadeciamal character constants.
+* `signed` and `unsigned` forms of integers, constants and hexadecimal character constants.
 * Floating-point operations may be done in single percision: there is also a `long double` type for higher precision.
 * String costants may be concatenated at compile time.
 * Enumerations have become part of the langauge.